DryDish/simple-pipeline/README.md

 # Running the pipeline

-If you want to see the pipeline in action, you can use Postman or something similar to send a POST request to `localhost:8080/github` with the sample [webhook message](linux-files/test-files/sample-webhook.json) I included in the
-folder: linux-files/test-files/ of the repository.

-# Running the pipeline

 In this repository i have included a sample message of what GitHub would send to the server in the event of a push event in a.json file called [sample-webhook.json](linux-files/test-files/sample-webhook.json) located in: